jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Sentiment Analysis Sample App][7]

 The sample project incorporates JSHint validation to make sure that your code is prim, proper, and error free.
 The simple deployer doesn't support that sort of thing, though.
-You need to configure a builder, which is only available in **Advanced** mode.
+You need to configure a builder, which is only available in Advanced mode, also known as Pipeline.
 At the top of the *Build & Deploy* page, click **Advanced**.

 You can do as much creation and customization as you like when you configure your own project.
 This one, however, has been configured to require minimal fuss to get things up and running: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it will automatically be found.

-On the **Configure Builder** page, select "Grunt" as the **Builder**.
+Click **add a builder**.
+On the *Add Builder* page the appears, select "Grunt" as the **Builder**.
 Leave everything else as default and click **SAVE**.

 ![Configure Builder][8]

-Next, click the **Deployer** box on the left side of the screen.
+Next, click **add a stage** on the right side of the screen.
 DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.
 To make sure that the project has a unique path, though, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
 As an example:

 ![Configure Deployer][9]

 If the project manifest file (`manifest.yml`) didn't specify a host name, or if the project required a particular service, you could define them here by adding `cf` command lines to the Bluemix script.
 The manifest included in this sample application specifies a host name and does not require any services, so we do not need to add anything to the script.
-Click **SAVE**, then click **Request Build**.
+Click **SAVE**.
+On the Pipeline page, click **Request Build**.

+![Clicking Request Build on configured Pipeline][23]

-From the **History** page, you can see that your project has been queued to build.
-When the build completes successfully, your app will automatically deploy to Bluemix.
+You can see that your project has been queued to build.
+When the build completes successfully, your app will automatically be deployed to Bluemix.
 You can observe its status from this page, as well as open the app once it's deployed.

-To open the app, click the URL below its name.
-Click the gear button indicated below if you want to see your app's Bluemix dashboard:
+To open the app, click its name.
+Click on the deployment box in your space if you want to see your app's Bluemix dashboard:

-![History page][10]
+![Ready to click to Bluemix from Pipeline][10]

 [Bluemix][11] allows you to manage the live application instance.
 The **Applications** tab on the **Bluemix Dashboard** has options to start, stop, and delete the application.
 The **Services** tab has options to add various services such as MongoDB, SSO, MapReduce, and more.